olebole/irafdoc/doc/quadred.ccdproc.rst

   <dd>If the image is an iillumination image go to processing step 12.
 If an
   iillumination correction is desired and this correction has not been performed, find the iillumination calibration image of the appropriate subset.
-  The iillumination image must have the <tt>"mkillum"</tt> processing flag or the
+  The iillumination image must have the <span style="font-family: monospace;">"mkillum"</span> processing flag or the
   <b>ccdproc</b> will abort with an error.
 The mean of the image
   is determined from the image header to be used for scaling.
 If no mean is found then a unit scaling is used.
 The processed calibration